Applying MOG to lensing: Einstein rings, Abell 520 and the Bullet Cluster: Abell 520 and the Bullet Cluster

-Weak lensing by the Abell 520 cluster was recently explored using data from the Wide Field Planetary Camera of the Hubble Space Telescope, \cite{Jee2012}.
-The authors conclude that this cluster has a dark core that coincides with the peak X-ray luminosity (see Fig.~\ref{fig:A520}) and that there are no visible galaxies in this central core.
+We now turn our attention to the colliding clusters Abell~520.
+Weak lensing by the Abell~520 cluster was recently explored using data from the Wide Field Planetary Camera of the Hubble Space Telescope~\cite{Jee2012}.
+The authors conclude that this cluster has a dark core that coincides with the peak X-ray luminosity (see Figure~\ref{fig:A520}) and that there are no visible galaxies in this central~core.

 This cluster has a main structure labeled P3 and substructures labeled P1, P2, P4, P5 and P6.
 Visible matter in the central main substructure is mainly gas while the other substructures have a mixture of gas and galaxies.